Nivalyx/osu-wiki/wiki/Tournaments/OWC/2/en.md

      - Continued in either a 2v2 or 3v3 setting under the opposing team and the Tournament Management's discretion.
      - Declared as a forfeited match where the opposing team gets automatically awarded a Win by Default.
 10. Exchanging players during a match is allowed without limitations.
     - **If a map rematch is required, exchanging players is not allowed.
-With the referee's discretion, an exception can be made if the previous roster is unavailable to play.**
+With the Tournament Management's discretion, an exception can be made if the previous roster is unavailable to play.**
 11. Lag is not a valid reason to nullify a beatmap.
 12. All players are supposed to keep the match running fluently and without delays.
 Penalties can be issued to the players if they cause excessive match delays.
 13. If a player disconnects between maps and the team cannot provide a replacement, the match can be delayed 10 minutes at maximum.